Warren campaign launch clouded by latest ancestry twist: ‘This drip, drip, drip is not good politics’

 Republicans are doing just that.

-Soon after the story broke Tuesday night, Republican National Committee spokesman Mike Reed charged that Warren “Issued a politically opportunistic apology that doesn’t go nearly far enough.
+Soon after the story broke Tuesday night, Republican National Committee spokesman Mike Reed charged that Warren “issued a politically opportunistic apology that doesn’t go nearly far enough.
 Warren pretended to be a minority to climb the Ivy League ladder – a lie that will continue to haunt her presidential ambitions.”

 On Wednesday, the RNC filed a grievance against Warren with the State Bar of Texas, urging that disciplinary action be taken against Warren “for lying and failing to correct a misrepresentation she made on her Texas Bar registration card where she identified as ‘American Indian.’”